 - Legal briefings

 Legal briefings aim to bridge AIDA research with evidence-based legal reasoning and advocacy.
 With the assistance of information gathered from country reports, these short papers identify and analyse key issues in EU asylum law and policy and identify potential protection gaps in the asylum acquis.
-Legal briefings so far cover: (1) Dublin detention; (2) asylum statistics; (3) safe countries of origin; (4) procedural rights in detention; (5) age assessment of unaccompanied children; (6) residence permits for beneficiaries of international protection; and (7) the length of asylum procedures.
+Legal briefings so far cover: (1) Dublin detention; (2) asylum statistics; (3) safe countries of origin; (4) procedural rights in detention; (5) age assessment of unaccompanied children; (6) residence permits for beneficiaries of international protection; (7) the length of asylum procedures; and (8) travel documents for beneficiaries of international protection.

 The content of the country reports is the responsibility of their respective authors.
 Please contact the authors directly for questions on the reports' content.